Prim8/Data_Analysis_R/Activity_monitoring/README.md

 ## Rendered version of the html file

+Click
+<a href="http://htmlpreview.github.io/?https://github.com/Prim8/Data_Analysis_R/blob/master/Activity_monitoring/Activity_monitoring.html" target="_blank">Activity_monitoring.html</a>
-Click  [Activity_monitoring.html](http://htmlpreview.github.io/?https://github.com/Prim8/Data_Analysis_R/blob/master/Activity_monitoring/Activity_monitoring.html) for a rendered version of the analysis:
+for a rendered version of the analysis:

 ## Description of the project